merrypuck/appaweek/README.md

 ##About

 App-A-Week is a special project of mine to build an app every week.
-Whether it's a simple game of tic tac toe built in javascript- is non crucial to the goal.
+Whether it's a simple game of tic tac toe built in javascript doesn't matter, how I build it is non crucial to the goal.
 My hope is the quality of the apps improve over time as I get better.

 Plus!
 All the apps I build for App-A-Week are open source.
 Feel free to take a look and use the code for good.